19th Century Symphony

 D- to D+ Work which displays basic, restricted knowledge of the subject with limited ability at conceptual thought, and a limited awareness of issues, but has some evidence of a generally intellectual approach, with fair expression.

-On completion of the module, a student should be able to demonstrate skills of analysis in relation to the nineteenth-century symphony.
+On completion of the module, a student should be able to demonstrate skills of critical thinking and analysis in relation to the nineteenth-century symphony.

 On completion of the module, a student be able to engage in discourse on a range of symphonies by nineteenth-century composers.